 Once corrupt assets have been identified and legally confiscated they must be returned to their “prior legitimate owners” (UNCAC, Article 57).
-This final step in the asset recovery process is complex, as it entails considering how the returned assets should be used and how to ensure the process is both transparent and accountable.
+This final step in the asset recovery process can be complex, as it entails considering how to ensure the process is both transparent and accountable.

-The whole AR process relies mainly on effective cooperation between jurisdictions.
+The whole asset recovery process relies mainly on effective cooperation between jurisdictions.
 Mutual legal assistance is covered in UNCAC (Articles 46; 54-57), and states are required to “afford one another the widest measure of legal mutual assistance in investigations, prosecutions and judicial proceedings”.

 The StAR Initiative has useful recommendations on these considerations, in particular on the selection of appropriate financial management arrangements, the importance of on going monitoring to ensure funds are not re-appropriated and the role of civil society in this monitoring process.